-From an early age, most pupils develop good communication skills.
+From an early age, pupils develop strong communication skills.
 During play and structured activities, they confidently express themselves in various contexts and engage in meaningful discussions.
 They listen attentively to both their peers and staff.
-Younger pupils develop an appropriate understanding of letters and sounds through engaging activities, while older pupils develop their awareness of phonics well.
-More able readers demonstrate fluency and expression, they express an enjoyment in their books and discuss their favourite authors with confidence.
+Younger pupils develop a good understanding of letters and sounds through engaging activities, while older pupils develop their awareness of phonics well.
+More able readers demonstrate fluency and expression.
+They express an enjoyment in their books and discuss their favourite authors with confidence.

-Teachers provide interesting learning opportunities for pupils to develop their writing skills in areas across the curriculum.
-Younger pupils experiment well with mark-making activities and develop good hand-eye coordination however, writing opportunities for younger pupils are often too challenging.
-Older pupils demonstrate their ability to use persuasive language effectively, such as in their advertisements for landmarks like Stonehenge.
+Teachers provide rich learning opportunities for pupils to develop their writing skills in areas across the curriculum.
+Younger pupils build early writing skills through play, progressing to writing structured stories and explanations.
+Older pupils demonstrate their ability to use persuasive language effectively, such as creating travel brochures for landmarks like Stonehenge and their local area.
 Most pupils confidently write at length using a range of genres.
 However, a few activities do not always provide an appropriate level of challenge for pupils at different stages of development.
 At times, the overuse of printed templates tends to restrict opportunities for pupils to apply their literacy skills in different contexts.
 Staff provide effective oral and written feedback, encouraging pupils to reflect on and improve their work.

-Mathematics is woven throughout the curriculum to ensure that pupils develop a good understanding of key concepts.
-Teachers have suitable expectations, providing appropriate levels of challenge and engaging pupils in hands-on learning.
-Younger pupils explore numbers and measure through play during activities such as searching for different lengths of ribbon in the sand.
-While older pupils apply their numeracy skills to real-world contexts, such as using coordinates to locate volcanoes.
+Mathematics is woven throughout the curriculum to ensure that pupils develop a strong understanding of key concepts.
+Teachers have high expectations, providing appropriate levels of challenge and engaging pupils in hands-on learning.
+Younger pupils explore numbers through play during activities such as measuring and digging for coins in the sand.
+While older pupils apply their numeracy skills to real-world contexts, such as using co-ordinates to locate volcanoes.
 Pupils benefit from entrepreneurial activities.
 They begin to develop a clear understanding of profit and budgeting while collaborating with staff to decide how to spend the funds raised.

 Technology is an integral part of learning at the school.
 From an early age, pupils develop a variety of digital skills, which they later apply confidently to their work.
 Digital leaders play a key role in supporting their peers by teaching new programs and coding techniques.
-All pupils have a strong awareness of online safety.
+Pupils regularly collaborate on group presentations, effectively incorporating both text and images and, most importantly, all pupils have a strong awareness of online safety.